 In the very same year, Winston Weisman also used “what I like to call the ‘Commercial Style,’ because in its [design] it aimed first and foremost at fulfilling the requirements of commerce.”
 In the same article, he poo-pooed the idea of “the so-called ‘Chicago School.’”

-As the International Style historians had done before them, Jordy and Wesiman, and those who came after them, perhaps Robert Bruegmann being the most articulate and persuasive, had also underrated the value and use of ornament in the 19th century by also looking at this collection of buildings through the 20th century Modernist’ lens, rather than through the eyes of their 19thcentury designers.
+As the International Style historians had done before them, Jordy and Wesiman, and those who came after them, perhaps Robert Bruegmann being the most articulate and persuasive, had also underrated the value and use of ornament in the 19th century by also looking at this collection of buildings through the 20th century Modernist’s lens, rather than through the eyes of their 19thcentury designers.
 However, this next generation of historians were educated (as was I) in the second half of the 20thcentury when ornament was irrelevant to their Modernist teachers and their curricula.
 Therefore, while acknowledging the presence of the ornament, these historians tend to assign little importance to the style of a building’s ornament with little or no differentiation between the styles, thereby disallowing the distinctions that 19th century architects and publications had made in the buildings of their era.
 But the style of ornament in a Chicago School building was THE issue that made it a “modern, 19th Century American” building, as opposed to an “European Classical Revival building.”

 To these later historians, Sullivan’s Guaranty Building in Buffalo (1894) and Holabird & Roche’s Marquette Building (1894) can both be identified under the term, “Commercial School,” circa Chicago 1880-1900.
 Attempting to legitimatize this term, these historians simply ignored the difference between Chicago school ornament and Classical details.

 For instance, New York architect George Post was well-known for designing commercial buildings with rational, rectilinear elevations during this period.
 The difference between his designs and a Chicago School design was that Post always employed Classical ornament.
-This approach of grouping buildings into architectural styles by their function, and not by their details, is historically meaningless.
+This approach of grouping buildings into architectural styles by their function, and not by their details, is historically misleading, if not meaningless.

 For example, we could apply this same logic to churches: “Religious School” circa Italy 1360-1440 can embrace the contemporary Florence and Milan Cathedrals.
 Ignoring the Classical details of Florence and the Gothic details in Milan allows such a taxonomy, but we should all realize how meaningless this grouping would be when we take into account the significant differences between these two buildings, the operative theories behind their designs, and their individual styles of ornament.